-Megan Peak’s Girldom has won the 2018 John A. Robertson Award for Best First Book of Poetry from the Texas Institute of Letters!
-Girldom was also named a Finalist for the 2019 Eric Hoffer Book Award and for the 2019 daVinci Eye Award.
+Megan Peak’s Girldom has won the Philosophical Society of Texas’s 2020 Book Prize in Poetry!
+Girldom also won the 2018 John A. Robertson Award for Best First Book of Poetry from the Texas Institute of Letters.
+Girldom was named a Finalist for the 2018 Writers’ League of Texas Book Award, the 2019 Eric Hoffer Book Award, and for the 2019 daVinci Eye Award.

 Abby E. Murray, author of 2019 Perugia Press Prize-winning Hail and Farewell, has been named 2019-2021 Tacoma Poet Laureate!
 Check out Gale Hemmann’s article about Murray and her work, “New Tacoma Poet Laureate Abby E. Murray: Standing Up, Speaking Out, Making Poetry,” in SouthSoundTalk.

 Thanks to Travis Cravey for his April 2019 review of L. I. Henley’s Starshine Road for Glass: A Journal of Poetry, steeped in the desert terrain Henley writes about, and calls home.
 Here’s an excerpt: “The Mojave, in the end, forms this collection.
 It gives it blood and propulsion and meaning.
 The desert lays bare Henley’s life and dreams, her regrets and humanity.
 She has managed to open herself up for us, welcoming us into this world, to this high desert love story.”

 Thanks to Seth Copeland for this stellar review of Girldom in the latest issue of petrichor: “Girldom is not the first great book of poetry about overcoming violation, but it is one of the wisest.
 Mark Doty once wrote of ‘how the world gives luster as it falls apart,’ but Megan Peak has shown us how it does the same while pulling itself back together again.”